 Common goals for facelift include improvement to neck laxity, creating a more well-defined jawline, eliminating the jowls along the jawline, reducing nasolabial folds, and restoring the midface cheek volume to a more youthful position.
 Facelifts do not treat superficial signs of aging, such as fine lines and wrinkles; however, laser resurfacing can be performed at the same time to address these issues.
 In addition, facelifts are commonly combined with other procedures aimed to address signs of aging, such as a brow lift, upper and lower eyelid rejuvenation, rhinoplasty, or a chin implant.

 Schedule a Facelift Consultation

-Reach out today to schedule a facelift consultation in Palo Alto, San Mateo or Los Gatos with Dr. Dominick Gadaleta.
+Reach out today to schedule a facelift consultation in Palo Alto, San Mateo or Menlo Park with Dr. Dominick Gadaleta.
 As a board-certified San Mateo facial plastic surgeon, Dr. Gadaleta’s practice focuses exclusively on surgery of the face and neck.
 Please contact us using the form below, or call the office most convenient to you.